IzzySchu/PEDtracker/README.md

 --> By using PEDtrack.ijm images are processed in batches and videos of ROIs are generated (batch = time; ROI = space).
 Then objects are extracted and results are saved as .csv-files.
 Transition areas between larval stages are analyzed by settings of two larval stages.

-Second component of the software is a R package (PEDtrack.R)
+Second component of the software is a R package (PEDtracker.R)

-(1) Adjust parameters according to your research question (2) Run PEDtrack
+(1) Adjust parameters according to your research question (2) Run PEDtracker
     (2.1) .csv-files are loaded and processed by number of ROIs and batches (one .csv-file = one batch); each ROI is then processed individually
     (2.2) .csv-files of an individual ROI are sorted by number of batches; better fitting files of the transition area can be selected by specific parameters (in our case
     Solidity)